ndrean/z-html/README.md

     - `getElementsById()`
     - "attribute-value" pairs
     - they use an iterator to extract from the results.
-- DOM: nodes / elements / text / comment
+- DOM manipulation on nodes / elements / text / comment
   - create / destroy
   - node / element navigation
   - append / insert / remove